jonhare/COMP6237/notes/L18-Netflix.md

 	- for training over 100M <user, movie, date, rating> quadruplets
 		+ from just under 500K users and 18K movies
 	- almost 3M <user, movie, date> triplets for performing testing
-		+ Online system would computer performance (using RMSE) of predicted ratings against the (hidden) actual ratings
+		+ Online system would compute performance (using RMSE) of predicted ratings against the (hidden) actual ratings
 * Lots of teams took part in the competition
 	- Led to a lot of new approaches to recommendation
 * Key findings:
 	- RMSE is not a good success measure
-		+ Doesn’t reflect user satisfaction
+		+ Doesn't reflect user satisfaction
 	- Time matters
-		+ Just because I liked something in the past doesn’t mean I would like it now
+		+ Just because I liked something in the past doesn't mean I would like it now
 	- Matrix Factorisation can be very powerful
 		+ SVD-like solutions played a very big part...
 	- One method is not enough